Skip to content

 Key factors include:

-• Cost Basis: The original value of the stock.
+• Cost basis: The original value of the stock.

-• Sale Proceeds: The selling price.
+• Sale proceeds: The selling price.

 • Dates: When the stock was acquired and sold.